dennymarcels/OpenWhen/README.md

 4. Open the options page from the extension details and add schedules

 Quick tests to run
-- Add a once schedule for a near-future time and confirm the URL opens and banner appears.
+- Add a once schedule for a near-future time and confirm the URL opens, banner appears, and notification shows.
 - Test daily / weekly / monthly schedules and ensure runCount and lastRun update in the options list.
 - Monthly edge case: schedule on day 31 and verify it triggers on months with fewer days (it will use the last day of the month).
-- Confirm the banner does not inject on non-HTTP(S) pages (file://, chrome://, etc.).
+- Test privileged pages: schedule `chrome://extensions/` or `edge://extensions/` and verify that:
+  - The page opens correctly
+  - A browser notification appears
+  - No banner is injected (expected behavior - content scripts cannot access privileged pages)

 Packaging & publishing notes
 - Before publishing, bump `manifest.json` version (for example to `1.0.0`) and prepare release notes.